 This tutorial will show you how we handled the process of re-shingling a roof.

-If you DO NOT plan on shingling your own roof it’s always a good idea to know the process.
-This way you know how a roof should be shingled and if the company that does the job did it correctly!
+If you DO NOT plan on shingling your own roof, it’s always a good idea to understand the process.
+If you know the steps involved and how a roof should look when it’s properly shingled, you’ll be able to tell if the company you hired did it correctly!

 THINGS TO NOTE:

-- The pitch of your roof will determine if you should do this project yourself.
+- The pitch (angle or slope) of your roof will determine if you should do this project yourself.
 I would not feel comfortable with a pitch greater than a 6/12 but it can be done (our roof is a 6).

-- Please remove ALL old shingles, do NOT shingle over the top.
+- Please remove ALL old shingles; do NOT shingle on top of existing shingles.